Hlinak-Wang/LetChat/server/plan.md

 Tue 8th Oct: Demo for iteration 1 to tutor in our lab.

 Iteration 2:
-Week 4:
-Week 5:
+Week 4: Everyone modifies the pytests from iteration 1 to better suit the new specs, and Angeline finishes working on functions starting with "auth_".
+Week 5: Meilin finish working on "channel" functions, Angeline finish working on "standup" and "search" and "admin" functions, Eric finishes working on "messages" functions and Yimeng finishes working on "user_profile" functions.
-Week 6:
+Week 6: Testing and debugging.
-Thu 24th Oct: Debugging as a team, functions finalised.
 Sat 26th Oct: Submit iteration 2 on gitlab.
 Sun 27th Oct: Due date for iteration 2 at 8 pm.
 Mon 28th Oct: Prepare for demonstration to tutor, start thinking about iteration 3.